Guiding the Mission

 Reflection of the USAP Mission

 All long range investment is designed to support and bolster the work of USAP, and it therefore seeks to serve its mission of dynamic scientific inquiry.
 To that end, for example, any large scale construction and demolition work must be done in a way that minimally impacts the research and science taking place in Antarctica.
-Machinery and vehicles life cycles are based on serving the long-term mission of the US’s presence in Antarctica, not only now, but decades into the future.
+Machinery and vehicles life cycles are based on serving the long-term mission of the United States presence in Antarctica, not only now, but decades into the future.
 In this way, Future USAP aims to provide a roadmap for long-term support of scientific research and exploration in the Antarctic.

 Promote Environmental Stewardship